-Master of Arts in Anthropology: Linguistic
+M.A. in Anthropology: Linguistic Concentration

-The written forms of language, no less significant than spoken ones, are highly relevant to our understanding of the past, and so linguistic anthropology is vital to archaeologists as well.
+Language is the means by which culture is learned and the means by which ethnographers acquire knowledge of culture and so the systematic examination of language is crucial to students in cultural, medical and business anthropology.
+The written forms of language, no less significant than spoken ones, are highly relevant to our understanding of the past, making linguistic anthropology is vital to archaeologists.
 The evolved capacity for language and the relationship between language and brain function are important subjects of study in biological anthropology.

 Contact 💬